DPhi-Space/FSCompose/docs/sections/examples/pi-camera/ex-pi-camera.md

   sharepoint:
 ```

-> 📚 For more details on the `docker-compose.yml` and why we need to upload it, please check the Arduino Nano and GDS GUI guides.
+> 📚 For more details on the `docker-compose.yml` and why we need to upload it, please check the [Arduino Nano](../nano/ex-nano.md) and [GDS GUI](../../gds.md) guides.

 Now, we are ready to build the container.
 Go to the **Commanding** Tab and send the following *dockerManager.BuildPayload* command, as shown below:

 ![Alt text](images/build.png)

-To run the payload controller, send the following command:
+To run the Payload Controller, send the following command:

 ![Alt text](images/start.png)